JohnnyMorganz/luau-lsp/editors/README.md

 $ luau-lsp lsp --flag:NAME=VALUE
 ```

-By default, all FFlags are enabled.
+By default, all FFlags are enabled, apart from those that are [defined as experimental](https://github.com/luau-lang/luau/blob/master/Common/include/Luau/ExperimentalFlags.h).
 You can disable all FFlags by passing `--no-flags-enabled`.

 ```sh
 $ luau-lsp lsp --no-flags-enabled
 ```

-The VSCode client makes use of the live Roblox Studio FFlag studios to sync FFlag state.
+The VSCode client makes use of the live Roblox Studio FFlag information to sync FFlag state.
 You can find all current
 FFlag values at https://clientsettingscdn.roblox.com/v1/settings/application?applicationName=PCDesktopClient.
 Note for simplicity that most relevant FFlags are prefixed by `Luau`.
 Some FFlags are prefixed by `DebugLuau`, but these
 FFlags are experimental and should not typically be enabled.